-A Handbook for New Stoics: How to Thrive in a World Out of Your Control, by Massimo Pigliucci and Gregory Lopez.
+A Handbook for New Stoics: How to Thrive in a World Out of Your Control, by Massimo Pigliucci and Gregory Lopez (The Experiment, 2019).
 An ancient belief system made new, Stoicism teaches us how to accept the things we cannot change and how to live a good life.
 It helps us improve our outlook, increase our wellbeing, and thrive in the face of adversity.
 But how does one live like a Stoic?
 In A Handbook for New Stoics, renowned philosopher Massimo Pigliucci and practitioner Gregory Lopez guide readers through 52 weekly lessons, each based on a common obstacle.
 Stressing out about a meeting at work?
 Try listing the things you can control and those you can’t.
 Epictetus writes: “In our power are thought, impulse, will to get, and will to avoid”—in other words, our own attitudes.
 Discover what you can control, and quickly achieve peace of mind.
 Featuring quotes from philosophers, analysis by the authors, and journaling activities, these lessons enable readers to reframe their perceptions and be happier.

 Nonsense on Stilts: How to Tell Science from Bunk (second edition, University of Chicago Press, 2018).
 In this era of fake news and alternative facts, there is more bunk than ever.
 But why do people believe in it?
 And what causes them to embrace such pseudoscientific beliefs and practices?
 In this fully revised second edition, noted skeptic Massimo Pigliucci sets out to separate the fact from the fantasy in an entertaining exploration of the nature of science, the borderlands of fringe science, and—borrowing a famous phrase from philosopher Jeremy Bentham—the nonsense on stilts.
 Presenting case studies on a number of controversial topics, Pigliucci cuts through the ambiguity surrounding science to look more closely at how science is conducted, how it is disseminated, how it is interpreted, and what it means to our society.
 The result is in many ways a “taxonomy of bunk” that explores the intersection of science and culture at large.
 Broad in scope and implication, Nonsense on Stilts is a captivating guide for the intelligent citizen who wishes to make up her own mind while navigating the perilous debates that will shape the future of our planet.